dremotion/BUx-QD602x/README.md

 ### Quick Summary<br/>
-This project was aimed to get familiar with Microsoft Power BI and to achieve that, I did a descriptive analysis.
+This project was aimed to get familiar with Microsoft Power BI and to achieve that, I did a descriptive analysis.<br/>
-You can download the original dataset, by [clicking here][1]<br/>

-The dataset is about a company named "Contoso", which is struggling with its declining sales.<br/>
+The dataset is about a company named "Contoso", which is struggling with its declining sales.
 The company offers ultiples products in multiple continents.
 They have 4 types of channels which are Online, Reseller, Catalog, Store.

 ### Prerequisites